DOWNLOAD OF LHFSD.EXE APPLICATION

 product: it is just a training exercise, therefore do not expect any

 fancy programming features.
-Please, do not forget that LHFSD.exe
+On the other hand, please remember that LHFSD.exe

 is exactly what you are going to design using LHFSD5 book, and the